Computational quantum transport: a scattering approach perspective: Physical observables in the scattering (Landauer--Büttiker) approach

 The single particle density matrix for such a state is

-where we remember that the density of state of the one dimensional channels has been already incorporated (up to the factor $2\pi$) in the normalization of the wave function.
-Indeed, we normalize the states to carry unit current and in one dimension the velocity $(1/\hbar) dE/dk$ is the inverse of the density of state.
+where we remember that the density of states of the one-dimensional channels has already been incorporated (up to the factor $2\pi$) in the normalization of the wave function.
+Indeed, we normalize the states to carry unit current and in one dimension the velocity $(1/\hbar) dE/dk$ is the inverse of the density of states.
 When the sites $n,m$ belong to the scattering region, we arrive at

 which is expressed in terms of quantities that we learned to calculate.
-We narrow our scope further and consider one particularly important class of steady states where each of the leads has fixed chemical potential voltage $\mu_a$ and temperature $\Theta_a$.
+We narrow our scope further and consider one particularly important class of steady states where each of the leads has fixed chemical potential $\mu_a$ and temperature $\Theta_a$.
 Then the modes $\hat\psi_{\alpha E}$ incoming from the lead $a$ have an occupation number given by the Fermi distribution of that lead

-with $\beta=1/k_b\Theta$.
+with $\beta=1/k_B\Theta$.
 It is worth noting that, although such a steady state is not a thermal state (the different leads can have different temperatures and/or chemical potentials), Eq.~\eqref{eq:steady_state_dos} is the thermal state of the effective nonlocal Hamiltonian $H_\mathrm{eff}$,

 This form makes it explicit that the Wick theorem is applicable to this density matrix. ($Z$ is the partition function that ensures normalization).